 More from The Complete Guide to Spinning Yarn:

-From The Complete Guide to Spinning Yarn: Techniques, Projects and Recipes © 2012 by Brenda Gibson.
-Reprinted by permission of St. Martin's Press.
+From The Complete Guide to Spinning Yarn: Techniques, Projects and Recipes ©2012 by Brenda Gibson.
+Reprinted by permission of St. Martin’s Press.
 All rights reserved.
-Buy this book from our store: The Complete Guide to Spinning Yarn.